MikeyC24/sample_app/README.md

 2. when browser is made to git a half page, the top bar in black with sample app and options to write doesnt automatically rescale

+3. image was not added as mini magick gem needs to be done on linux

 going from local to prodution with Puma for local use